magic0whi/notebook/contents/literatures.md

 [^7]: Home economics
 [^8]: Euripides (480-406 BC) is one of the three great tragedians of ancient Greece, with nearly 20 of his tragedies surviving to this day.
 Among the most famous of his works are *"The Trojan Women"* and *"Medea"*.
 [^9]: The heroine, upon discovering that her husband Jason is ungrateful and has taken another lover, becomes consumed by grief and hatred, kills the other woman and her father, and then kills her own two children.
+[^10]: In Latin, it means "after the necessary changes and modifications have been made," and it is used as an adverbial phrase.
+The author’s meaning is that although the world keeps changing and is very different from ancient Greece, with some proper adjustments Medea’s words can still apply to later generations of suffering women.